versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/WebRtcServer.md

 <div markdown="1" class="note">
 * The IP in each entry in `listenInfos` must be a bindable IP in the host.
-* If you use "0.0.0.0" or "::" in an entry in `listenInfos`, then you need to also provide `announcedIp` in the corresponding entry in `listenInfos`.
+* If you use "0.0.0.0" or "::" in an entry in `listenInfos`, then you need to also provide `announcedAddress` in the corresponding entry in `listenInfos`.
 </div>

 </section>